Technigo/project-library/README.md

 * I found it challenging to ensure that the filters and sorting interacted smoothly with each other.

 😄 I managed to apply sorting smoothly to different genre filters and year filters.
 🤔 However, I'm still searching a good solution to find intersections when applying multiple filters simultaneously.
+Right now the code is not that clear.

 * I also struggled with maintaining the hover effect on the book cards after updating the book display.
 The event listeners were lost in the process.